expra-frankfurt/wise25/lecture/general_information/dei_exp.md

 # Diversity, Equity, and Inclusion (DEI)

-Welcome to this lesson on **Diversity, Equity, and Inclusion (DEI)**.
+Welcome to this section on **Diversity, Equity, and Inclusion (DEI)**.

 Ethical practice and rigorous research within psychology requires engaging with human diversity.
-This course addresses the necessity of integrating DEI principles into psychological science and practice.
+This section addresses the necessity of integrating DEI principles into psychological science and practice.

 We will provide information on foundational concepts and reflection points. **For each reflection question provided, please pause, take a moment, and answer it for yourself.** Personal reflection is the first step toward professional competence in this area.

-## Diversity'
+## Diversity

 Ask yourself:

-- What does Diversity, Equity, and Inclusion mean to you?
+- What does Diversity, Equity, and Inclusion mean to me?

-- What do you already know about the topic?
+- What do I already know about the topic?

 - What is my definition of diversity?

 - Which voices, perspectives, or identities are visible in my work space or private life—which are not?